wechaty/docusaurus/docusaurus/docs/puppet-providers/mock.md

 ## Features

-1. Helps to test Wechaty framework with a mock puppet.
+1. Help to test Wechaty framework with a mock puppet.
 2. Can be used as a starter template for writing your own puppet provider.

 ## Usage